nriaziat/JHU-Mechatronics-GPS/README.md

 Once the library is installed, you can include the appropriate headers for the Mega by adding the "GPS.h" header to your code.

+- `#include "GPS.h` must be at the top of your main .ino file
+- Instantiate a GPS object like: `GPS gps`
+- Start the GPS object in your with `gps.begin()`
+- Update odometry with `gps.updateOdometry(ditance, angle);`
+- Get the updates pose with  `gps.getPose();`.
+It returns a robotPose structure.
+- The robotPose structure includes three members: `x, y, theta` in the world frame.

 # Structure

 The structure of your new Arduino project is as follows: